Decorex International is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-2020 has been a somewhat unusual year and, for most of us, one filled with surprises and periods of adjustment.
-In spite of the difficulties experienced by our industry, interior brands are proving time and again the resilience of creativity and design’s power to provide hope and inspiration.
-Over the passing months we have taken note of those using design as a way of communication, whether that be through detailed textile designs that indicate heritage and grandeur or hand painted wallcoverings that regale an uplifting message.
+In spite of the difficulties experienced by the design industry over the last few years, interior brands are proving time and again the resilience of creativity and design’s power to provide hope and inspiration.
+We have taken note of those using design as a way of communication, whether that be through detailed textile designs that indicate heritage and grandeur or hand painted wallcoverings that regale an uplifting message.